Delta-in-hub/StringEncryption_IN_C/README.md

 Functionallity: can be used by two machines to send sensitive messages between eachother.
-                any intercepted messages would only appear as a string on random itegers, but when plugged into the program again with the correct key will produce the original string
+                any intercepted messages would only appear as a string on random integers, but when plugged into the program again with the correct key will produce the original string